-The first location of Nami Nori in Manhattan’s West Village is a casual 35-seat restaurant domestic in scale and detailing.
+The first location of Nami Nori in Manhattan’s West Village opened in 2019 and is a casual 35-seat restaurant domestic in scale and detailing.
 Inspired by the idea of a “Japanese beach house,” the pale tonal palette is given warmth and texture through a handcrafted, yet minimal approach to woodwork and furnishings.
 Maple, linen, weathered oak, copper, and hand-applied plaster combine to create a sense of visual warmth and tactility.

 Lighting is subtle and shifts tone throughout the day: a bright and airy atmosphere defines lunch, while an enveloping and warm hue brings the space deep into the evening.
 This original location was an international finalist in the 2020 Restaurant & Bar Design Awards, inspiring subsequent openings in Williamsburg and Montclair, New Jersey.